alexpinch/nwkview/README.md

 # nv
-nv (Newick Viewer) is a simple Shiny app that generates a dendrogram from a Newick file.
+Newick Viewer is a simple Shiny app that generates a dendrogram from a Newick file.